Ubuntu (typeface)

 Ubuntu is an OpenType-based font family, designed to be a modern, humanist-style typeface by London-based type foundry Dalton Maag, with funding by Canonical Ltd. The font was under development for nearly nine months, with only a limited initial release through a beta program, until September 2010.
 It was then that it became the new default font of the Ubuntu operating system in Ubuntu 10.10.
 Its designers include Vincent Connare, creator of the Comic Sans and Trebuchet MS fonts.

 The Ubuntu font family is licensed under the Ubuntu Font Licence.

 History and features

-The font was first introduced in October 2010 with the release of Ubuntu 10.10 in four versions Regular, Italic, Bold, Bold Italic in English.
+The font was first introduced in October 2010 with the release of Ubuntu 10.10 in four versions: Regular, Italic, Bold, and Bold Italic in English.
 With the release of Ubuntu 11.04 in April 2011, additional fonts and expanded language coverage were introduced.
-The final development is intended to include a total of thirteen fonts consisting of:
+The final development is intended to include a total of thirteen fonts, consisting of: